 - Information about the presence or absence of the insert only.

 - Information about the size of the insert.

 - Information about the orientation of the insert.

-The insert specific primers bind to the specific location on both the side of the inserted DNA of our interest. if it is transferred properly into the plasmid, this primers can bind otherwise it can not able to bind.
+The insert specific primers bind to the specific location on both the side of the inserted DNA of our interest.
+If it is transferred properly into the plasmid, these primers can bind to it otherwise it can not be able to bind.